Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 If we run our program right now, you can see that it still works but... we're not really taking advantage of the library though, what's the difference between this and what we had before?

-The main way you're likely to share code is through Rusts package management system called Crates.
+The main way you're likely to share code is through Rust's package management system called Crates.
 Were you to publish this project right now (please don't though, _this_ project is obviously pretty useless 😅), then theoretically other people could use your `add()` function.
 But, we aren't going to cover Crates at all in the language basics portion of this book.

 That doesn't mean this technique isn't useful though.
-To show how it can be useful, lets make another change to our project.
+To show how it can be useful, let's make another change to our project.

-Now that we've got our `lib.rs`, lets move `main.rs` to `bin/main.rs`.
+Now that we've got our `lib.rs`, let's move `main.rs` to `bin/main.rs`.
 The program still runs if you use `cargo run` but if you look closely there is a difference.

 Before: